 Last week, a vote on a US-backed, British-drafted resolution to extend the UN mission until September 15 was postponed at the last minute after Russia objected and circulated its own draught resolution calling for Secretary-General Antonio Guterres to appoint a new special representative within a month.

-The resolution, which was passed unanimously on Monday, extends the mission until April 30 while maintaining its current mandate, and makes no mention of the Libyan government’s failure to hold scheduled elections on December 24 or current efforts to move forward with plans to appoint new transitional government.
+The resolution, which was passed unanimously on Monday, extends the mission until April 30 while maintaining its current mandate, and makes no mention of the Libyan government’s failure to hold scheduled elections on December 24 or current efforts to move forward with plans to appoint a new transitional government.

 It also dropped Russia’s demand for a one-month deadline for the UN secretary-general to choose a new representative, instead stating that the council “recognizes the secretary-obligation general’s to nominate a special envoy.”